ueberdosis/tiptap/docs/collaboration/install.md

 }
 ```

 After following these steps, you should be able to open two different browsers and connect to the same document simultaneously through separate WebSocket connections.

-To ensure distinct connections, especially for testing the collaborative features, it's recommended to use two different browsers.
+For a clear test of the collaboration features, using two different browsers is recommended to guarantee unique websocket connections.

-### **Initializing Content Properly**
+### Initializing Content Properly

 Upon implementing collaboration in your Tiptap Editor, you might notice that the initial content is repeatedly added each time the editor loads.
-To prevent this, use the **`.setContent()`** method to set the initial content only once.
+To prevent this, use the `.setContent()` method to set the initial content only once.

 ```typescript
 import './styles.scss'